triggerAustin/Alx-higher_level_programming/0x09-web_infrastructure_design/README.md

 WORK FLOW
 Aside from the inclusion of a load balancer to distribute the traffic, for security, a series of firewalls are strategically placed through out the architecture to ensure the system remains secure.
 In the architecture below, there are 3 firewalls.
 One before accessing the load balancer, another before accessing the webservers and another right before accessing the database server.
+There is also a monitering client to keep a log of the system to capture any errors and keep track of the systems health
 ![example_image](images/2-secured_and_monitored_web_infrastructure)